 Pericarditis in Children

-Pericarditis is caused by inflammation or infection of the pericardium, the thin sac (membrane) that surrounds the heart.
-Normally, there is a small amount of fluid between the inner and outer layers of the pericardium and the heart.
-Often, when the pericardium becomes inflamed, the amount of fluid between it and the heart increases.
-This is called a pericardial effusion.
-If the amount of fluid increases quickly, it can impair the ability of the heart to pump blood well.
+What is pericarditis?Pericarditis is inflammation or infection of the pericardium.The pericardium is two thin layers that surround the heart.
+Normally, there is a small amount of fluid between the layers of the pericardium.
+When it becomes inflamed, the amount of fluid may increase.
+This is called pericardial effusion.
+If the amount of fluid increases quickly, it can affect how the heart pumps blood.
 This condition is called pericardial tamponade.

 What causes pericarditis?